Cookbook > Replace a Contract and Keep its History With Grafting

 Link to this section

-If you want more experience with grafting, here's a few examples for popular contracts:
+If you want more experience with grafting, here are a few examples for popular contracts:

 To become even more of a Graph expert, consider learning about other ways to handle changes in underlying datasources.
 Alternatives like Data Source Templates can achieve similar results